How Much Does A Gorilla Cost?

 Other expenses

 Other expenses may include bedding, grooming supplies, and even toys.
-All the may cost another $50 to $500.
+All may cost another $50 to $500.

 Is it illegal to keep a pet gorilla?